Anaïs Nin

 All of these issues and more can be worked through in coaching, allowing women to reclaim voice, purpose, and presence.

-In my experience, major transitions such as leaving work and carving out a new identity—and life— typically take six months to a year of biweekly sessions which is why I designed my signature program to take place over six-months.
+In my experience, major transitions such as leaving work and carving out a new identity—and life—typically take three-to-six months of biweekly sessions.
+This is why my most popular programs are the Three-Month Transition Package and my Six-Month Next Chapter Strategy.

 Confidentiality is of utmost importance in my coaching practice.
 As a professionally-certified coach, I adhere to the International Coach Federation's (ICF) Code of Ethics, which includes strict guidelines for maintaining client confidentiality.